Franklin County Commissioner, Marilyn Brown, speaks on the proper disposal of Household Hazardous Waste materials. (HHW)

 SWACO provides free Household Hazardous Waste (HHW) disposal services for all Franklin County residents.
 SWACO contracts Environmental Enterprises Incorporated (EEI) to offer free residential recycling for HHW.
 Please consider buying less hazardous alternatives when possible!

 Hours at the Household Hazardous Waste (HHW) Center have been expanded.
 An extra day has also been added for the convenience of residents of Franklin County.
 Residents can bring their old lawn chemicals, paints strippers, acids, insecticides, etc. (See list below) for recycling and/or environmentally safe disposal.

 Disposal of oil based paint is available at no charge.
 EEI provides disposal of water based paint to all Franklin County residents at the cost of $1 per any size can.

+*This program is NOT offered free to businesses.
 Businesses should contact EEI to inquire about the disposal of hazardous materials at a commercially licensed facility.

 Household Hazardous Waste List

 Motor Oil Kerosene

 Acids & Caustics

 All Fluorescent Light Bulbs including Compact Fluorescent Lightbulbs (CFL's) and Ballasts